MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-to-remove-and-reapply-item-entries.md

     - It is possible to remove applications from more than one entry at a time in the application worksheet.
 However, because applying entries affects the set of entries that are available for application, you cannot create an application for more than one entry at a time.
     - The application worksheet cannot make an application in the following situation: If there is not enough quantity on stock to apply, the application worksheet cannot make an application when you are trying to apply an inventory decrease entry without item tracking information to an inventory increase entry with item tracking information.

-## <a name="to-remove-an-item-application-by-using-the-application-worksheet"></a>To remove an item application by using the Application Worksheet
+## To remove an item application by using the Application Worksheet

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Application Worksheet**, and then choose the related link.
 2. The **Application Worksheet** page opens displaying existing item ledger entries for all items.